 10 day round tour Jamaica – model

-You can have it all; laid back, off the beaten path, hot spots, far south or east hidden gems, nature, culture, history, Maroons, Rastafari, Bob Marley, Blue mountain jungle hike, coffee, rum, local food and bars, rivers, falls, pretty turquoise bays, springs and blue holes.
+You have it all; laid back, off the beaten track, hotspots, hidden gems, nature, culture, history, Maroons, Rastafari and Bob Marley.
+What do you think of a Blue Mountain jungle hike, coffee, rum, local food and bars?
+Do you like to explore rivers, waterfalls, beautiful turquoise bays, springs and blue holes?
+Definately!

 Private tours – 7-seater Pajero Jeep – hot spots – hidden gems – nature – culture – fun – Authentic Travels – Unique Style